tzarrsf/b2b-commerce-postman-setup-with-example-files/README.md

 ## Variables

 ⚠️ __Note__: You must set up your environment variables correctly for this all to work.
 Collection variables will be calculated between requests and used in subsequent  requests.
-The naming convention used in the collection is to prefix with an underscore for collection variables.
+The naming convention used in the collection is to prefix collection variables with an underscore.

+These are bad examples.
+You should never (or almost never) see a call like these in the collection and it's strongly recommended that you not create them this way unless you like needless debugging:

+1. `pm.collectionVariables.set('myVariable', 'My new values');`
+2. `pm.collectionVariables.get('myVariable');`
+3. `pm.environment.set('_myVariable', 'My new values');`
+4. `pm.environment.get('_myVariable');`

+These are good examples as they adhere to the established naming convention and it's clear which dictionary we're referring to:

+1. `pm.collectionVariables.set('_myVariable', 'My new values');`
+2. `pm.collectionVariables.get('_myVariable');`
+3. `pm.environment.set('myVariable', 'My new values');`
+4. `pm.environment.get('myVariable');`

+Philosophically speaking, I don't like mixing which dictionary I get a value from.
+A value with an underscroe prefix in this naming convention should correspond to pm.collectionVariables and one without should come from (or be written to) pm.environment.
+I don't use a context stand-on object or variable that would allow pulling the value from either pm.collectionVariables or pm.environment.
+I believe quite strongly in the single definition principal and not coding by coincidence.
+If those terms are not familiar to you I'd recommend the book "The Pragmattic Programmer" as it could replace many on your shelf.

 ### Input values